Viktoreznov/Driving_Simulator_URP_PS4Controller/README.md

   R2 -> Gear box down

   inside the setting folder you can find 2 controllers presets, use the fixed one in case the default didn't work
+  Update: inside the "Driving_Simulator_URP_PS4Controller/Assets/Settings/Presets/Controle/" you can find the InputManager preset, apply this using a wired controller in order for the game to work correctly.
+  THE GAME DOESN'T SUPPORT ANY OTHER TYPES OF CONTROLLERS YET

   # IMPORTANT : I USED A WIRED PS4 CONTROLLER